buxtonpaul/myha/README.md

 Simple home automation scripting using various libraries

-Depends on limitlesled much of the code is inspired by / lifted from https://github.com/soldag/python-limitlessled.git
+Depends on limitlesled much of the code is inspired by / lifted from https://github.com/soldag/python-limitlessled.git also some of the version3 bridge handling from https://github.com/LumKitty/MiLight3

 and Pika
 pip install pika